Ting-DS/ML-Spark-AWS/README.md

-# Spark ML with AWS EMR - Churn Prediction Model using Sparkify Music App Data
+# Spark ML with AWS EMR
+## Build Churn Prediction Model using Sparkify Music App Data

 The project insights are in the blog post: [Link]